kanwarjotp/TheMusicDictionary/readme.md

 After you have done so.
 Its time to build the application.
 To do so simply run the ***build_database.sh*** file.
 This will fingeprint all the songs in files_folder and upload them to the database specified in the [logic config files](#logic-config).

-Now we are almost done, with the hard part.
+Pat your back, you have dealt with the hard part!!

 ### Running the Web Application.
 All that's left is for you to run ***start.sh*** file and go to the link where the website is hosted on your local network.